GENERAL WELLNESS CARE

 Medicine is the science and art of healing.
 It includes a variety of health care practices developed to maintain and restore health by the prevention and treatment of illness.
 Contemporary or western medicine applies health science, biomedical research and medical technology to diagnose and treat injury and disease, typically through medication or surgery.
 We provide a well rounded service at Newberry Animal Holistic and Wellness Center, we perform traditional full comprehensive general health exams, blood work, urinalysis, fecal evaluation for parasite diagnostics, routine dental work, skin preps and biopsy for histopathology as needed.
+For a quick reference as to what our doctors cover in a typical pet exam, click on the buttons below.

 In addition, we also prescribe thoughtful heartworm, flea control and vaccine schedules based on each individuals very specific needs and are comfortable with prescribing western medicine drugs for the prevention and treatment of disease as needed and as necessary.
 Non-routine veterinary services such as digital radiography, advanced surgery, emergency and critical care for our patients are provided by referral.

 Laser Therapy can help reduce pain and inflammation for pain conditions such as fractures, wounds, post-surgery pain, post-dentals, arthritis, hip displasia, or degenerative joint disease, among others painful conditions.
 Relief and/or improvement is often noticed within hours, and can work in conjunction with regular treatment protocols by your favorite veterinarian in Gainesville or Newberry, Florida.
-Click here for a full information pdf.
+Click here for a full information PDF.
 Click here to read the benefits.

 Chinese food therapy dates back as early as 2000 BC.
 The Yellow Emperor's Classic of Internal Medicine, also known as the Huangdi Neijing, which was written around 300 BC, was most important in forming the basis of Chinese food therapy.
 It classified food by four food groups, five tastes and by their natures and characteristics.